vivek09thakur/ML-Image-Classification/README.md

 ## Image Classification Using Machine Learning

-Building a classifier that leverages keras,pre-trained [imagenet](*) and cosine similarity to classify and group similar kind of image in folder to the given sample image.
+Building a classifier that leverages keras, pre-trained [imagenet](*) model and cosine similarity to classify and group similar kind of image in folder to the given sample image.

 ## Getting Started